 This story was first published on 1 November 2018.
-It is now updated with the latest information on travelling to South Korea under the Vaccinated Travel Lane (VTL).
+It is now updated with the latest information on travelling to South Korea.

-Start-off your holiday right with a fun day at the beach!
+1. Start off your holiday right in Korea with a fun day at the beach!

-Living in Seoul was so much fun, but the one thing that the city lacks is a good beach (or any beach, really).
+Living in Seoul was so much fun, but the city lacks a good beach (or any beach, really).
+If there is one thing that Incheon does better than Seoul, it’s the view of the waves!

 You can easily spend a whole day at Hanagae to enjoy the view and the hiking trails before heading back to mainland Incheon to rest after the sun goes down.
-Alternatively, try one of the many seafood restaurants and cafes that can be found near the beach!
+Alternatively, try one of the many seafood restaurants and cafes that can be found near the beach, serving up some of the best Korean food you can find in Seoul and beyond!

 How to get there: From Incheon International Airport, take bus 222 or 2-1 to the jetty, then take the ferry to Muuido Island.
 When you alight, take bus 1 to Hanagae Beach.
-It is quite a journey to get there, about 1.5 to 2 hours from the airport, but it is well worth it, easy to navigate and the locals here are most friendly and helpful.
+It is quite a journey to get there, about two hours from the airport, but it is well worth it, easy to navigate and the locals here are most friendly and helpful.

-The quirkiest mini theme park and culture street at the famous Wolmido Island
+2. Head to the quirkiest mini theme park and culture street at Korea’s famous Wolmido Island

 I fell in love with Wolmido Island at first sight.
-The area is a brightly coloured, happy little place which features a small but exciting theme park surrounded by a culture street, along with many cafes and restaurants serving fresh seafood to be enjoyed with a sea view.
+The area is a brightly coloured, happy little place that features a small but exciting theme park surrounded by a culture street that really screams ‘Korea’ from all corners, along with many cafes and restaurants serving fresh seafood to be enjoyed with a sea view that you won’t get in Seoul.

 Travellers of all ages and group sizes could be found here – from families with little children to groups of teenagers, solo 20-somethings like me to elderly couples.
 Fun shops along the culture street include street artists who can draw caricatures of you on the spot.